Exabyte-io/exaparser/README.md

     - Set `OWNER_SLUG`, `PROJECT_SLUG`, `API_ACCOUNT_ID`, and `API_AUTH_TOKEN` if `ExabyteRESTfulAPI` is enabled.

-        - See [RESTful API Documentation](https://docs.exabyte.io/rest-api/overview/) to learn how obtain authentication parameters.
+        - See [RESTful API Documentation](https://docs.exabyte.io/rest-api/overview/) to learn how to obtain authentication parameters.

-    - Adjust `WORKFLOW_TEMPLATE_NAME` parameter if different template should be used.
+    - Adjust `WORKFLOW_TEMPLATE_NAME` parameter in case a different template should be used.

         - By default a [Shell Workflow](src/templates/shell.json) is constructed.
 See [Templates](#templates) section for more details.

-    - Adjust `PROPERTIES` parameter to extract properties that make sense, otherwise all listed properties will be extracted.
+    - Adjust `PROPERTIES` parameter to extract desired properties; all listed properties will be attempted for extraction.

 1. Run the below commands to extract the data.